nathanchara/l1periodogram/README.md

 Download the l1periodogram repository onto your local computer.
 The notebook l1_periodogram_tutorial_I.pynb will walk you through the different features of the code.

+You wwill also find a notebook dedicated to reproducing the results of Hara, Bouchy, Stalport, Boisse et al. 2020, A&A, 636, L6, called l1_periodogram_HD158259_analysis.ipynb

 ### Credits
 Written by Nathan C. Hara, with contributions from Alessandro R. Mari